If you want a simple, thorough roadmap for how to start a blog…

 For example, consider Entrepreneur.com.
-Is there any doubt who the site is for?
+Is there any doubt about who the site is for?
 Entrepreneurs, of course!

-How about MakeaLivingWriting.com?
-Obviously, it’s for people who want to make a living as a writer.
+How about BeABetterBlogger.com?
+Obviously, it’s for people who want to become better bloggers.

 Neither names are clever, but they help you decide to stay or go by clearly articulating who they are helping.
 That’s what a good domain name does.